-ROW 2: Insert your hook under all loops the HDC made and to the left of the stitch post.
-This is in-between each stitch.
-Work across the row, making sure the last stitch is in-between the last post and the chain 2 turning chain.
+Row 2: Work 1 WHDC in each space across the row, making sure the last stitch is in-between the last post and the turning chain.
 CH 2 and turn.

 14 light pink, 5 grey, 4 dark pink, 5 grey, 2 white, 14 light pink, 2 white, 11 grey, 8 dark pink, 11 grey, 2 white, 14 light pink, 2 white, 5 grey, 4 dark pink, 5 grey, 14 light pink.

 If you haven’t ever changed colors before, don’t be afraid.
 Just before you finish the stitch of the last row of color, stop and don’t finish the last step of the stitch.
 Lay the new color over your hook and pull through.
 Then chain 2 and turn and begin working with the new color.
 Cut the old yarn with a long enough tail to weave in later.
 When you are finished with your blanket, tie off and weave in ends.

 Thank you for stopping by our website!
 We absolutely love sharing our designs with you.
 If this is your first time here, hello and welcome!
 I hope you come and find us on Instagram where we are sharing our latest works in progress and bit about how we come up with new ideas.